splunk/public-o11y-docs/gdi/get-data-in/application/cpp/get-started-cpp.rst

 ===========================================

 For a walkthrough that uses a sample C++ application, see :new-page:`https://opentelemetry.io/docs/languages/cpp/`.
 This walkthrough uses the upstream OpenTelemetry Collector, not the Splunk Distribution.

+OpenTelemetry C++ also has several example configurations.
+To view them, see :new-page:`https://github.com/open-telemetry/opentelemetry-cpp/tree/main/examples`.